DanHanh/scLinear/README.md

 <!-- badges: end -->

-The goal of scLinear is to predict antibody derived tags (ADT) data from gene expression data in scRNA-seq data.
+The goal of scLinear is to predict antibody derived tags (ADT) data from gene expression data in scRNA-seq data. it includes all the necessary pre-processing steps, comes equiped with pre-trained models and also allows the training of new models.

 ## Installation